LaurinZubler/sa-documentation/chapters/architecture.typ

   [
     The HoloLens needs to track its position in six degrees of freedom to display stable holograms.
 X, Y, and Z translation, along with roll, pitch, and yaw rotation.

-    This is achieved by combining information from this two sources:
+    This is achieved by combining information from these two sources:

     + *Visible light cameras* to track the environment.
 For example, the physical room in which the HoloLens is used.
     + *Inertial Measurement Unit (IMU)* consisting of an accelerometer, gyroscope, and magnetometer to track motion and orientation relative to Earth.

     However, for accurate tracking, the environment needs to be stationary relative to earh.
 On a moving platform, like a sailboat, tracking errors can lead to distorted holograms or loss of tracking.
 Similar to humans when actual and expected motion are not matching, the HoloLens is getting "motion sick".

     Recognizing this challenge, Microsoft introduced the Moving Platform Mode (MPM)#footnote("https://learn.microsoft.com/en-us/hololens/hololens2-moving-platform") in 2022.
 MPM adjusts the HoloLens to expect variations in sensor inputs, acknowledging that perfect sensor agreement is unlikely in a moving environment.
 While Microsoft has tested MPM on small boats, they note that it is currently optimized for large marine vessels experiencing low-dynamic motion.
-Whether the HoloLens can effectively operate on a smaller sailing vessels remains to be tested.
+Whether the HoloLens can effectively operate on smaller sailing vessels remains to be tested.
   ]
 )